fredokun/TikZ-Editor/README.md

 Features
 --------

-- Real-time preview of TikZ sources.
+- simplistic and dedicated GUI : Tikz Editor is *only* about TikZ.
-- Syntax highlighting for LaTeX/TikZ.
+- Syntax highlighting for TikZ/Latex sources.
+- Real-time preview of figures.
 - Customizable code snippets.
 - Feedback of LaTeX typesetting errors using source annotations and margin markers.
 - Separated edition of TikZ source and LaTeX preamble.